35+ Calcium Rich Foods Your Child Should Try

 June 23, 2021

-Calcium rich foods for kids help ensure proper bone growth and development, plus a whole lot more.
+Calcium-rich foods for kids help ensure proper bone growth and development, plus a whole lot more.

 We’ve all heard the slogans about calcium’s role in the body from child nutrition campaigns and dairy advertisements.
+As a pediatric dietitian and nutritionist, I know parents understand how important getting enough calcium is to their kids’ health.

 How Much Calcium Do Children Need?

-Kids aged 4-8 years need 1,000 mg per day
+Kids aged 4-8 years need 1,000 mg of calcium per day

 Kids and teens aged 9-18 years need 1,300 milligrams per day

-Why Foods High in Calcium for Kids Matter
+Why Foods High in Calcium Matter

-Statistical data indicates boy aged 9-13 and girls from 9 to 18 years are at the highest risk for calcium inadequacies.
+Lack of dietary calcium is one of the leading nutrient deficiencies in children.
+Statistical data indicates boys aged 9-13 and girls from 9 to 18 years are at the highest risk for calcium inadequacies.

+Foods containing calcium often carry other important nutrients like vitamin D, vitamin A, and protein.
 When you choose calcium-based foods for your family, you’re also helping everyone get closer to a nutrient-rich diet.

 A teen vegetarian may get all of his calcium from non-animal sources, or a child with a milk allergy may get calcium from calcium-fortified non-dairy foods.
+Other families may prefer not to consume real milk, for many reasons, and choose calcium from a variety of foods, like seeds, soy products, or green leafy vegetables.

 Do kids really need calcium foods like milk?